forsaken-heart24/Sakura/README.md

 # 咲良 | Sakura

-## a silly magisk module that tweaks your kernel parameters.
+## A silly magisk module that tweaks your device parameters.
 - Still in development, cook this by yourself if you've really interested in...